dewynl/msc-ai-capstone-project/docs/dissertation.md

 1. **Task formulation trumps model capacity**: A 60M parameter model with simplified task (index selection) outperformed more complex architectures with UUID generation, validating that alignment between task and model matters more than raw parameters.
 2. **Markdown as structured output format**: CodeT5's pre-training on markdown documentation enabled natural structured generation without requiring custom grammar enforcement.
 The model learned markdown conventions implicitly.
 3. **Index-based retrieval enables RAG integration**: Presenting components as indexed lists in the prompt allowed the model to reference retrieved components by position, seamlessly integrating RAG without requiring component database memorization.
-4. **Fast convergence validation**: Training CodeT5-small on markdown generation converged in 15 epochs, achieving 100% structural validity, confirming that the simplified task aligned with model capabilities.
+4. **Fast convergence validation**: Training CodeT5-small on markdown generation converged in 15 epochs, achieving 100% parseable outputs, confirming that the simplified task aligned with model capabilities.

 ## 7.2 Methodological Reflections

 ### 7.2.1 The Value of Comparative Evaluation

 Evaluating the final markdown generation approach in isolation would have demonstrated technical success (100% validity) but obscured the contribution's significance.
-By documenting the function calling exploration failure (Section 5.1.2) and systematic decision analysis (Section 5.1.3) that led to index-based selection, the evaluation shows **why** task simplification matters: it addresses the root cause (cognitive complexity) rather than treating symptoms (structural validity).
+By documenting the function calling exploration failure (Section 5.1.2) and systematic decision analysis (Section 5.1.3) that led to index-based selection, the evaluation shows **why** task simplification matters: it addresses the root cause (cognitive complexity) rather than treating symptoms (output parseability).

 The lesson here is about **research storytelling**: technical artifacts should be presented in the context of the problem space they address.
 The index-based selection approach's value is not self-evident from its structure—it requires understanding that UUID generation (the failed approach) created insurmountable task complexity.
 Research depth beats feature breadth—thoroughly validated architectural innovations (100% validity across 32 tests) surpass partially implemented feature sets.